 The peace that Jerusalem wanted in these references was not having any more of their enemies- Caldea, Moab, Asyria- to annihilate God’s Holy City.
 Nothing has changed in over 3,000 years, has it ?

 Even now, in our divided country, there are racially charged incidents, suicides of young people, etc. we could go on for hours bemoaning their effects upon our society.
 The peace that Paul espouses in Phil.
-4:6-7, is probably the best advice we could give this Christmas season.
+4:6-7, is probably the best advice we could give.
 “Don’t be anxious, when you’re asking for a specific request.
 Praise and thank God for what He’s going to do over it.
 Then His peace, which surpasses all your understanding will flood your heart and mind, within the parameters of Jesus’s bountiful provision.”
 (My translation) That’s the true peace we need to foster-God’s peace.